On the "viscous incompressible fluid + rigid body" system with Navier conditions: Inviscid limit

 Theorem \ref{clasic} may be useful for controllability issues, in particular for the global controllability of the system.
 In the case of a fixed boundary a strategy initiated by Coron in \cite{coron} proved the global approximate controllability for the 2-D incompressible Navier-Stokes equations with Navier slip boundary conditions.
 His proof relies on another of his earlier results about the global controllability of the incompressible Euler equations, see \cite{coron2}.
 This strategy was used later on by Chapouly in \cite{chapouly} to extend Coron's result into a global null controllability result.

 It is therefore possible that a similar strategy could be fruitful in the case of a moving rigid body.
 Note however that in such a case little is known so far about the controllability of the inviscid system.
-Let us mention in that direction the results by Chambrion \emph{et al.} \cite{CM} in the irrotational case.
+Let us mention in that direction the result \cite{CM} by Chambrion and Munnier in the irrotational case.